medic/cht-docs/content/en/apps/tutorials/multi-facility-users.md

 ---

 {{% pageinfo %}}
-This tutorial will take you through how to create and assign users to multiple places in the CHT UI, including;
+This tutorial will take you through how to create and assign users to multiple places in the CHT UI.
+Assigning users to multiple places is only available from **CHT 4.9.0**.

+This tutorial covers;

-- Create contacts and their associated users
+- Creating contacts and their associated users
-- Create places and assign contacts to those places
+- Creating places and assign contacts to those places
 - Assigning users to multiple places

-App settings allow you to both persist information that is critical to the application outside the code, and to create profiles that store the preferences for project deployments.
+The [CHT application settings]({{< relref "apps/tutorials/application-settings" >}}) allows you to both persist information that is critical to the application outside the code, and to create profiles that store the preferences for project deployments.
 {{% /pageinfo %}}

 ## Brief Overview of Key Concepts